bfrg/gpg-guide/README.md

 default cipher used is AES-128 but can be changed with the `--cipher-algo` option.

-To encrypt a file using a symmetric key, run:
+Encrypt a file using a symmetric key:
 ```bash
 $ gpg --symmetric <file>
 ```
 This will create an encrypted file with a .gpg appended to the old file name.

-To decrypt the encrypted file, run
+Decrypt the encrypted file:
 ```bash
 $ gpg file.txt.gpg [--output file.txt]
 ```